 Native Ads – What are they and why should you use them?

 The Native ad format provides publishers with control over the ads customization.
-Implementing native ads means creating the optimal combination from the raw campaign data that includes: app icon, creative message, video, static image and CTA.
+Implementing native ads means creating the optimal combination of the raw campaign data that includes: app icon, creative message, video, static image, and CTA.
 By having that control, they are able to generate ads that don’t disrupt the user experience and ultimately add value.

 Types of Native Advertising